 This is an updated healthier version of a German classic pasta: stinging nettle adds a pop of color to easy-to-make spaetzle!

-In the spring, stinging nettle spaetzle make a regular appearance on our table.
-In fact, if we can get them year-round, I make them more often!
+In the spring, stinging nettle spaetzle actually makes a regular appearance on our table.
+In fact, if we can get them later in the year, I make them more often!

 Unfortunately, many people consider stinging nettles to be a weed.
 One that needs to be eradicated.
 Hopefully, you’ll come to love stinging nettles just as much as we do!